simpleinjector/Blog/content/posts/working-around-the-asp-net-core-di-abstraction.md

 }
 {{< / highlight >}}

-As you can see, this adapter implementation is straightforward, all it does is getting the `HttpContext` for the current request and the user name is determined from the context, as we saw before.
+As you can see, this adapter implementation is straightforward, all it does is getting the `HttpContext` for the current request and the user name is determined from the context, as you saw before.

-This component can be registered in our application container as follows:
+This component can be registered in your application container as follows:

 {{< highlight csharp >}}
 var accessor =